WUXP-TV: MT Communications ownership

 Two factors worked in favor of Act III.
-Nashville could not support two competing independents, and Fox had a clause in its TVX affiliation agreements, inherited by MT Communications, that allowed it to review its affiliation status after one year.
+The Nashville market was not large enough at the time to support what were essentially two competing independents; like most early Fox affiliates, WXMT was mostly programmed as an independent.
+Additionally, Fox had a clause in its TVX affiliation agreements, inherited by MT Communications, that allowed it to review its affiliation status after one year of the station being sold.
 Fox was known to prefer to affiliate with the top-rated independent in a market, and speculation arose as to how long WXMT could maintain the Fox affiliation in Nashville.
-Negotiations began in 1989, originally with the intent that WXMT buy WZTV's inventory.
-However, that deal fell apart, and the deal went the other way.
-On February 6, 1990, after negotiations that had been in progress for a week, Act III acquired the vast majority of WXMT's programming inventory from MT Communications.
+Negotiations began in 1989, originally with the intent that WXMT buy WZTV's inventory, but that deal fell apart.
+On February 6, 1990, after negotiations that had been in progress for a week, Act III acquired the Fox affiliation and the vast majority of WXMT's programming inventory from MT Communications.
 With immediate effect, Fox programming, The Disney Afternoon, Cincinnati Reds baseball, and syndicated programs including The Arsenio Hall Show and Star Trek: The Next Generation moved to WZTV; WXMT, which was initially to surrender all of its programming inventory, maintained some children's programs and filled much of its air time with the Home Shopping Network.
 Nashville became the first of four markets, all in the South, where Fox moved its affiliation during 1990; of the other three, two (Little Rock, Arkansas, and Memphis) involved ex-TVX stations, with the Memphis station losing its Fox affiliation also owned by MT.

 In the subsequent years, WXMT rebuilt itself.
 From 1992 to 1994, it aired The Scene at 9, a prime time newscast produced by Nashville NBC affiliate WSMV-TV and the first such broadcast in the market.
 The station made an early commitment to the United Paramount Network (UPN), signing on to become an affiliate in November 1993—more than a year before it began programming in 1995.